Details: Depending on experience and qualifications

 310 South Peoria Street

-The Illinois Public Health Institute (IPHI) is seeking an energetic and well-organized team member to lead program operations, coordinate with partners, and implement strategies for the new Chicago CARES to Prevent Diabetes initiative in IPHI’s Center for Policy & Partnership Initiatives.
-The Program Director reports to IPHI’s CEO.
-The position is full-time exempt; IPHI’s standard workweek is 37.5 hours.
+The Illinois Public Health Institute (IPHI) is seeking an energetic and well-organized team member to support program operations, coordinate with partners, and implement strategies related to the Illinois State Physical Activity and Nutrition Program (ISPAN) and Healthy Schools initiatives in IPHI’s Center for Policy & Partnership Initiatives.
+The program manager will work with the program director, ISPAN and Healthy Schools partners to implement the programs’ nutrition strategies.
+The position is full-time exempt and reports to the program director.
+IPHI’s standard work week is 37.5 hours.

 The Illinois Public Health Institute (IPHI) mobilizes stakeholders, catalyzes partnerships, and leads action to promote prevention and improve public health systems to maximize health, health equity and quality of life for the people of Illinois.
 IPHI leads initiatives through the Center for Community Capacity Development, the Center for Health Information Technology, and the Center for Policy and Partnership Initiatives.
 More information is available on IPHI’s website at www.iphionline.org.